Afriyie Akoto calls for increased trade volumes between Ghana and Zimbabwe

 “This event could not be timely occurring at a period when the whole world finds itself in a state of economic distress.
 It presents an opportunity for us to find lasting solutions to our challenges.
 If you look at the share of intra-Africa exports as a percentage of total African exports, it tells us that internal trade on the continent is a must”, he noted.

-Statistics from the AfCTA show that trade between Ghana and Zimbabwe stood at just a little over US$3 million in 2022.
+Statistics from the AfCFTA show that trade between Ghana and Zimbabwe stood at just a little over US$3 million in 2022.

 Worried about this development, he called for Africa to increase trade among its countries using the framework of the AfCTA which is the panacea to resolving some of the challenges faced when trading within the African continent.